This Student Guide to Counseling and Consultation Services (CCS) is designed to assist you in using services

 We want the environment in our office to be as comfortable as possible.
 We will try, if we can, to accommodate requests for a male or female counselor, or for a specific person.
 We have worked with thousands of students over the years and know what it's like to be a student at NMU.
 We appreciate the diversity of our students and serve them with respect for their individual concerns.

-- You are responsible for coming to all scheduled appointments.
+You are responsible for attending all scheduled appointments.
 Please give us as much notice as possible if you cannot keep an appointment so the time may be designated for someone else.
 All cancellations and reschedules can only be done by clients.
 No third parties (friends, family, staff) can call on your behalf.

-- Cell phone use is strictly forbidden at all times throughout the CCS office in order to protect confidentiality.
-If you need to use your phone, we ask that you step out of the CCS office.
+For confidentiality reasons, use of cell phones is prohibited at all times in our office.
+If you need to use your phone, please step out of the office.

 - Your counselor will safeguard your confidential information in accordance with CCS policy, professional standards, and state law (see "confidentiality" above).
 If you request to sign a Release of Confidential Information first discuss any concerns you have with your counselor.